 Steamboat Natural Hot Springs

-The name Steamboat Springs is certainly fitting for a town with over 150 mineral springs in the local area.
+The name Steamboat Springs is certainly fitting for a town with more than 150 mineral springs in the local area.
 Before the arrival of the first pioneer settlers, the Ute Indians made Steamboat their summer home.
-The Utes believed the local springs had the power to rejuvenate strength & spirit, and they often visited the springs after battles.
-Once the pioneer settlers arrived and word spread about the hot springs in Steamboat, trains began to bring visitors seeking the same power of the hot springs as the Utes.
-We invite you to come to Steamboat to experience the power of rejuvenation in our hot springs ~ you certainly won't be disappointed you did!
+The Utes believed the local springs had the power to rejuvenate strength and spirit, and they often visited the springs after battles.
+Once the pioneer settlers arrived and word spread about the hot springs in Steamboat, trains began to bring visitors seeking the restorative power of the hot springs.
+We invite you to come to Steamboat to experience the power of rejuvenation in our hot springs—you certainly won't be disappointed you did!

 Steamboat Hot Springs Video

-Denver 7 news Chief Meteorologist, Mike Nelson, and his family visited the Strawberry Park Hot Springs during the 2009 Summer.
+Denver 7 news Chief Meteorologist, Mike Nelson, and his family visited the Strawberry Park Hot Springs during the summer of 2009.
 "The Strawberry Park Hot Springs are different than many around Colorado, these hot springs are nestled in the mountains, among the trees and flowers in a rustic setting..."

 Best Hot Springs in Steamboat Springs, Colorado